impostorsguides/impostorsguides.github.io/rbenv/part-2/2-a-content.md

 > Through a process called rehashing, rbenv maintains shims in that directory to match every Ruby command across every installed version of Ruby...

 This brings up a good question- we've already looked at the shim file itself, but where did that shim file come from?
-It sounds like that's part of the “rehashing” process described here, but how does that process work?
+It sounds like that's part of the "rehashing" process described here, but how does that process work?

 From the README: